JestonBlu/Driving/docs/index.md

 **Modeling Strategy**
   * Train the same general model on various slices of the data to see what works best

-  * 12 total training/testing data sets created from the combination of Data Processing and Data Split methods
+  * 12 training and testing sets were created from the combination of Data Processing and Data Split methods

   * **Data Processing**
     * **Original**: Emotions in the original form measured in .03 second intervals.